5 (then 4) bloggers

 Now, drum roll please….

-I dream of that word, that experience, those leftovers.
+I dream of that word, that experience and those leftovers that turned into these carnitas pineapple paninis.

 This recipe changed me.
 I’m pretty sure I will look back 20 years from now and still remember the taste of that delicious pineapple soaked shredded meat.